Igor-dos-santos/ShopCart/README.md

 🛍️ Welcome to Shop Cart Web Application! 🛍️

 Hey there!
-I'm [Igor Dos Santos], and I'm super excited to introduce you to Shop Cart – the ultimate online shopping experience designed with love and care! 🎉
+I'm Igor Dos Santos, and I'm thrilled to introduce you to Shop Cart – the ultimate online shopping experience designed with love and care! 🎉

 ### 🌟 What is Shop Cart? 🌟